magland/ai-agents-for-data-science-how-to-and-should-we/index.md

 ---

-# DANDI Archive
+# Application: Dataset Assistant (Dandiset Explorer)

 ```yaml slide-metadata
 slide-type: tabs-on-right
 ```

-The DANDI Archive allows publishing and sharing neurophysiology data
+The DANDI Archive is a platform for sharing large-scale neurophysiology datasets.

-* Hosts large-scale datasets
+**It enables**
-* Supports reproducible research
+* Open, reproducible research
+* Standardized data (NWB format)
-* Provides rich metadata and search capabilities
+* Rich metadata and search

-The tabs to the right show screenshots of the DANDI Archive website and an example dataset.
+**Example: Dandiset 001174**

-Dandiset 001174 has 45 Files, 680 GB, Neurodata Without Borders (NWB) format
+* 45 files, 680 GB, NWB format

-**How does one get started exploring this dataset?**
+**How can a scientist start exploring a dataset this large and complex?**

 * * *